ray-project/ray/doc/source/data/loading-data.rst

             [{'text': ''}, {'text': ' = Valkyria Chronicles III = \n'}]

-    .. tab-item:: PyTorch Dataset
+    .. tab-item:: PyTorch

-        To convert a PyTorch dataset to a Ray Dataset, call ::func:`~ray.data.from_torch`.
+        To convert a PyTorch dataset to a Ray Dataset, call :func:`~ray.data.from_torch`.

         .. testcode::